GoogleCloudPlatform/professional-services-data-validator/README.md

 to BigQuery.
 The validation tool also allows you to save or edit validation configurations in a YAML file.
 This is useful for running common validations or updating the configuration.

-### Connections

-The [Connections](docs/connections.md) page provides details about how to create and list connections for the validation tool.

 ### Running CLI Validations